The Wellness & Rundown Tuesday, May 19

 Estrogen also has anti-inflammatory effects in the brain.
 When levels drop, neuroinflammation can increase.
 This low-grade inflammation affects how efficiently neurons communicate and how much energy the brain has available for complex tasks.
 It’s one reason brain fog often worsens when you’re also dealing with poor sleep or gut issues: inflammation from any source compounds in the brain.

 This is where the gut-brain axis becomes relevant.
 Your gut microbiome communicates directly with your brain through the vagus nerve, immune signaling, and neurotransmitter production (your gut produces roughly 95% of your body’s serotonin and a significant amount of GABA).
 When perimenopause disrupts the gut microbiome, which it does through the estrobolome, the downstream effects include mood changes, brain fog, and cognitive sluggishness.
+The same mechanism explains why so many women experience perimenopause bloating and a daily probiotic question alongside the fog — they’re two expressions of the same gut shift.

 What actually helps (research-supported)